Queensland VET Quality Framework

 The Queensland VET Quality Framework was introduced in May 2017 as part of the Queensland Government's commitment to achieving quality outcomes from the state's investment in vocational education and training (VET).

-The framework outlines the Department of Education and Training's approach to quality oversight of publicly-funded vocational training, detailing the many integrated measures that work to build confidence in the VET system and investment in skilling strategies.
+The framework outlines the Department of Employment, Small Business and Training's approach to quality oversight of publicly-funded vocational training, detailing the many integrated measures that work to build confidence in the VET system and investment in skilling strategies.

 Quality in VET is a shared responsibility between the Commonwealth, state and territory governments, industry, students, employers and training providers — with governments responsible for setting policy for the training they subsidise.